ghkaan/BaR-release/README.md

 - Generate detailed reports with color coding and filters
 - Manage program execution with skip/pause/reset options
 - Use all functions in 3 ways: through menus, hotkeys and context menus
+- Command line parameter can be used to open .bar, .log or .lst files, for example: [>> bar.exe "c:\Project1\ADB\adb.bar"]

 The application supports multiple languages and provides extensive logging capabilities.